sentamalin/alfa-id-generator/README.md

 [Fox][fox] was taken by Kent Miller and is released under the [Creative Commons Zero 1.0 Universal][cc0] license.
 The remaining image files used by this program are by [Air Line Furries Association, International][alfa], and are released under the [Creative Commons Attribution 4.0 International][cc4] license.

-### `index.html` and `index.js` files
+### `index.html`, `index.css` and `index.js` files

-`index.html` and `index.js` files are in respective folders and used to provide a demo web page where one can change composed class and renderer properties.
+`index.html`, `index.css` and `index.js` files are in respective folders and used to provide a demo web page where one can change composed class and renderer properties.
 As they are fairly simple, they are released under the [Creative Commons Zero 1.0 Universal][cc0] license.

 [alfa]: https://airlinefurries.com/
 [apache]: ./LICENSES/Apache-2.0.txt